-Large accelerated filer X Accelerated filer Non-accelerated filer
+Large accelerated filer $\square$ Accelerated filer o Non-accelerated filer o

 Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes No X
+Yes o No 🗵

 The aggregate market value of the voting stock held by non-affiliates of NVR, Inc. on June 30, 2005, the last business day of the registrant's most recently completed second fiscal quarter, was approximately \$4.5 billion.